ndabAP/vue-command/CONTRIBUTING.md

 ## Commits

 You must follow the [conventional commits schema](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-conventional).
 Commits are linted and will fail if not following the schema so.
-This helps to be consistent across developers and makes [semantic release](https://github.com/semantic-release/semantic-release) possible.
+This helps to be consistent across developers and makes [semantic-release](https://github.com/semantic-release/semantic-release) possible.

 If you change the `README.md`, use `docs!` to trigger a breaking change (increases major version) to make the change visible at npmjs.com.